 - After clicking “print as image,” return to the main print preview page, and try printing the 1-2 pages with which you were having issues again.
 Please note: sometimes printing as image can make the issue worse; sometimes it can make it better.
 It depends on your print drivers and how Adobe Reader reads them.
 Test 1-2 pages first to see how it works, and then continue from there.

-WHITE FRAME AROUND THE PAGE?
-THAT’S JUST A SETTING YOU CAN CHANGE WITHIN ADOBE READER THAT HAS NOTHING TO DO WITH OUR PRODUCT, BUT WE’D LIKE TO OFFER A LITTLE HELP FOR ADOBE USERS, ANYWAY:
+3: WHITE FRAME AROUND THE PAGE?
+THAT’S JUST A BORDER SETTING YOU CAN CHANGE IN ADOBE READER THAT HAS NOTHING TO DO WITH OUR PRODUCT.
+BUT WE CAN HELP YOU OUT WITH IT AS A COURTESY ANYWAY:

 - When you open the file to print, you will see a tab in Adobe Reader that says, “TOOLS” (it is usually directly above the file image, rather than at the top of the screen)